-Mode II students must complete 12 course units during their third year.
-They choose five of the following six courses; each course is 2 units.
+Final Year students must complete 12 units of coursework during the academic year.
+They choose 5 from the following group of two-unit courses.

 GEOG 3011 Historical Geography of Ireland in the Nineteenth Century

 This course will consider methodology, practitioners, estates, tenants, famine, regional literature and land reform.
 Society and settlement will be the main focus.